huggingface/hub-docs/docs/hub/spaces-sdks-streamlit.md

   sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"
 ></iframe>

+Please note that, for the versions <1.19, scrolling is disabled and you'll need to set the height of the iframe enough to fit the embedded Streamlit app's content or use the auto-resizing technique described below.

 ## Embed mode

 You can use the `embed=true` query parameter in the URL to activate the embed mode of the Streamlit app, removing some spacers and the footer for slim embeds.
-Please note that this parameter disables scrolling in the iframe, so you'll need to set the height of the iframe enough to fit the embedded Streamlit app's content.

 ```
 <iframe